Developing an Accessible Technology Plan

 Organizations generally take one of two approaches to identify and provide employees with assistive technology.
 One approach is to custom select assistive technology product(s) for each employee with a need.
 Another approach is to provide an approved list of assistive technology products that are tested, evaluated, and selected as the standard assistive technology products for an organization.
 Each approach has its own advantages and challenges.

 Microsoft Corporation does not have a standardized list of assistive technology products.
 Instead, employees partner with their manager, a human resources (HR) representative, and an assistive technology consultant to identify the appropriate assistive technology products for their business and personal accessibility needs.
-For Microsoft, this makes senses because, as a technology company, it has a broader mission to ensure that technology works for everyone using all types of assistive technology products.
+For Microsoft, this makes sense because, as a technology company, it has a broader mission to ensure that technology works for everyone using all types of assistive technology products.

 For organizations such as RBC Financial Group, a standard list of assistive technology products is more efficient because the assistive technology products are evaluated and tested to ensure that they work properly with RBC Financial Group's systems.
 This makes providing technical support easier and getting new employees up to speed faster.